pingcap/talent-plan/talent-challenge-program2021/MENTEE_APPLY_TEMPLATE.md

 Please make a self-introduction briefly, including but not limited to:

-* your name
+* Your name
-* your nationality
+* Your nationality
-* your education background
+* Your education background
+* The project you are applying for
-* your performance in talent plan courses or what you have contributed to TiDB projects
+* Your performance in talent plan courses or what you have contributed to TiDB projects
-* the project you are applying for
+* Any other evidences that prove your capabilities

 ## Attachments